notnmeyer/tsk-docs/docs/home.md

 ---
 id: home
-title: The Basics
+title: Core Concepts
 sidebar_position: 2
-sidebar_label: The Basics
+sidebar_label: Core Concepts
 ---

 `tsk` is a simple task-runner and build tool with opinions.  `tsk` uses TOML to describe units of work called, bear with me, "tasks".
 By default, your tasks live in a file named `tasks.toml`.
 A task is typically composed of one or more commands.
 For example: